Unnale Unnale: Soundtrack

 The film has six songs composed by Harris Jayaraj with the lyrics primarily penned by Vaali and Pa.
 Vijay.
 The audio of the film released nationwide on 24 January 2007, three months prior to the movie release.
 Sify gave a positive rating stating "Full marks to Harris Jeyaraj for the songs especially the “Unnale Unnale...”, “June Pona...” and the background score which stays long after you leave the hall.
 They are picturised aesthetically in never-seen-before locations with utmost care going into details. " The soundtrack was highly acclaimed and won the "Youthful Album of the Year" award at "Tamil Music Awards".
 Harris Jayaraj was also nominated for the Filmfare Award for Best Music Director and the Vijay Award for Best Music Director.
+The song "June Ponal" is based on "All Rise" by Blue.

 Release

 Reception

 The movie was released worldwide alongside Mayakannadi, Madurai Veeran and Arputha Theevu on Tamil New Year's Day, 14 April 2007.
 Owing to the success of the film, the number of reels grew to about hundred.
 The film completed 100 days of screening in the theaters in the state of Tamil Nadu.
 The reception in Malaysia was equally successful and was released in six major metropolises for up to 9 weeks, the film collected $114,883 (then approximately ₹5 million) within its 50-day run.

 Along with its relative commercial success, the film received positive reviews on the storyline and the performances of the actors themselves.
-Rediff.com praised Sadha's, Tanisha's, and Vinay's performances.
-The film made business for Vinay, who signed up many films after the project.
+Rediff.com praised Sadha's, Tanishaa's, and Vinay's performances.
+Lajjavathi of Kalki praised the acting of lead pair, humour, Jayaraj's music, Ramakrishnan's dialogues and added Jeeva scored both as cinematographer and director and praised him for narrating the plot like a Haiku and felt the screenplay was fast paced and concluded saying let's welcome this Unnale Unnale to come and sit in the row of films like 'Mozhi'.
+Chennai Online wrote "A youthful colourful ambience, a handsome star cast, and some pleasant melodies, all packaged in attractive frames was the trademark of Jeeva's earlier films.
+Unnale Unnale the cinematographer-director's third venture, has all these elements.
+And when the narration tends to lag a little or the scenes turn repetitive, it's these factors that keep it going".
+Sify wrote "Unnale Unnale is an urban romantic fun film that explores love from a slightly realistic and different point of view.
+The movie does not have clichéd characters nor the typical masalas associated with Tamil films and is packaged in Bollywood style.
+Though some of the scenes are straight lifts from various Hollywood and Bollywood films, director Jeeva has succeeded in bringing out brilliant performances from his lead actors and presenting the film in a chic and sophisticated manner".